mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 ## Programming instruction tuning from scratch
 Lucky for me, [Sebastian Raschka](https://sebastianraschka.com) has been putting out incredible teaching content to lay out all the gory details of building LLMs.
 I learnt all of the things in this post by following along [Chapter 7](https://github.com/rasbt/LLMs-from-scratch/tree/main/ch07) of his new book, [Build a Large Language Model (From Scratch)](https://www.manning.com/books/build-a-large-language-model-from-scratch).

+### Model

+I chose to go with a [Gemma 2B](https://huggingface.co/google/gemma-2-2b) model to fine-tune.
+You can choose any transformer model for this purpose really; the only constraint would be how many GPUs and time you have.
+You're essentially training the model on next token prediction with cross-entropy loss, but on a very specific kind of instruction-response data, and not the entire Internet.
+I chose Gemma because it already has both a base ([`gemma-2-2b`](https://huggingface.co/google/gemma-2b)) and an instruction-tuned ([`gemma-2-2b-it`](https://huggingface.co/google/gemma-2b-it)) variant---so there's already a good baseline to compare my IT fine-tune against.

+**Parameter-efficient fine-tuning.** Since I'm working with a larger model than the one used in the book (GPT-2), I had to make a few tradeoffs.
+Further, I did not want to buy a great deal of GPU compute on my Lightning [studio](https://lightning.ai/alimuh/language-models/studios/instruction-tuning-gemma-2b/code), so I resorted to doing a LoRA ([Hu et. al., 2021]((https://arxiv.org/abs/2106.09685))) parameter-efficient fine-tune, which vastly reduces the number of parameters to tweak.
+Compared to all 2.6b trainable parameters for a full fine-tune, with $r=8$ and $\alpha=32$, LoRA fine-tuned only ~1.5m (0.06%) of these.
+This allowed me to fit the whole job on a single A10G GPU.

 ### Dataset
 To teach a model to follow instructions, you first need a dataset of high-quality, ideally human-written instructions.